Kyi Phyu Shin

-Kyi Phyu Shin (ကြည်ဖြူသျှင်) is a Burmese film director, At the 2008 National Geographic Society's All Roads Film Festival, she won the Best Short Award for her documentary A Sketch of Wathone.
+Kyi Phyu Shin (ကြည်ဖြူသျှင်) is a Burmese film director.
+At the 2008 National Geographic Society's All Roads Film Festival, she won the Best Short Award for her documentary A Sketch of Wathone.
 She attended at BEHS 2 Latha and Yangon Film School.
-She currently sits on the Bogyoke Film Executive Board, which was formed to develop a biopic about Aung San, the country's founding father.
+She is on the Bogyoke Film Executive Board, which was formed to develop a biopic about Aung San, the country's founding father.